bogdanghervan/laravel-dummy-observer/README.md

 ## Contributing

 Pull requests are welcome.
-All contributions should follow the PSR-2 coding standard and should be followed by passing tests.
+All contributions should follow the PSR-2 coding standard and should be accompanied by passing tests.

 ## License